How To Play Fishbowl Game: Rules and Tips

 • What ingredient in bread causes it to rise?

-• “Life is Beautiful” has been named one of the top-five favorite films of which prominent figure?
+• “Life is Beautiful” has been named one of the top-five favorite films by which prominent figure.

 • Screenwriter Luc Besson and actor Jean Reno worked on another assassin movie before “Leon”.
 What is its name?